 You've given up coffee and soda.
 You've followed your doctor's suggestions for bladder retraining.
 But bladder control remains a problem.
 What else can you do?
 Ask your doctor about medication options.

-Effective medications are available for people with overactive bladder and urge incontinence — a bladder control problem marked by sudden, intense urinary urges and urine leakage.
-Fewer medication options exist for stress incontinence — urine leakage prompted by a physical movement or activity, such as coughing, sneezing or heavy lifting.
+Medications are available for people with bladder control problems marked by sudden, intense urinary urges and urine leakage (overactive bladder and urge incontinence).
+Fewer medication options exist for urine leakage prompted by movement or activity, such as coughing, sneezing or heavy lifting (stress incontinence).